-The Department for Culture & Creative Development (DCCD) advocates for the growth of the local creative industry by increasing awareness of the impact and value of arts and culture to the city.
+The Department of Arts & Culture advocates for the growth of the local creative industry by increasing awareness of the impact and value of arts and culture to the city.
 Its mission is to foster San Antonio’s creative community by supporting local arts organizations and individual artists.
-Helping to make San Antonio an exciting place to live and visit, DCCD develops and markets a wide range of programs and events.
+Helping to make San Antonio an exciting place to live and visit, the Department develops and markets a wide range of programs and events.

-The department is comprised of four divisions: Arts Funding and SA2020, Public Art San Antonio, Strategic Initiatives, and the San Antonio Film Commission.
+The department is comprised of four divisions: Arts Funding Leadership, Public Art San Antonio, Cultural Events & Exhibits, and the San Antonio Film Commission.

 History of the Department

-Before 2013, DCCD was known as the Office of Cultural Affairs (OCA).
+The Department of Arts & Culture was previously the Department for Culture & Creative Development (DCCD) from 2013 to October 2016.
+Prior to 2013, the department was known as the Office of Cultural Affairs (OCA).
 The department was established by City Council in 1983 as the official agency to promote the arts and cultural development for the city of San Antonio.

-Center City Development Office, City of San Antonio
+Center City Development and Operations Department, City of San Antonio